Skip to content

 Evan Hammond

-Here's what you need to know before April 15.
+Here's what to know before April 15.

 What the Deadline Actually Means

-Each year, you can contribute to an IRA — either traditional or Roth — for the prior tax year, as long as you do it before the tax filing deadline.
-That means you have until April 15, 2025 to make a 2025 contribution.
-(If you file for an extension on your tax return, the IRA contribution deadline does not extend with it.)
+Each year, you can contribute to an IRA — traditional or Roth — for the prior tax year, as long as you do it by the tax filing deadline.
+That means you have until April 15, 2026 to make a contribution for 2025.

 How Much Can You Contribute?

-For 2025, the contribution limit is $7,000 — or $8,000 if you're age 50 or older.
+For the 2025 tax year, the contribution limit is $7,000 — or $8,000 if you were age 50 or older as of December 31, 2025.

 Income Limits: Can You Actually Contribute?